Mingyuam/CSCI653/README.md

 ## Problem Description

 Converting handwritten text into typed text with good efficiency and accuracy is a popular implemetation of machine learning methods.
-This project attempts to further recognize a handwritten table automatically into fomartted excel file.
+This project attempts to further recognize a handwritten table automatically into fomartted excel file [1].
 Besides the basic task of recognizing charaters and digits, it also requires the program to collect the location information of the text and distinguish between characters and the table lines.